bryanbraun/anchorjs/README.md

 <script src="anchor.js"></script>
 ```

-For the default anchor link styling (demonstrated in the [demo](http://bryanbraun.github.io/anchorjs/)) you should also include anchor.css.
+To see one example of anchor link styling you can also include anchor.css.

 ```html
 <link rel="stylesheet" href="anchor.css">